-Process improvement with low-code automation software
+Process improvement with no-code automation software

 Unoptimized processes cost businesses up to $1 trillion each year, either through inefficiency, poor user experiences, or increased risk.
 By implementing a process improvement strategy, leaders can resolve current problems with processes and anticipate issues that may arise in the future.

-One of the most versatile and effective tools available for process improvement is low-code automation software.
+One of the most versatile and effective tools available for process improvement is no-code automation software.
 These solutions deliver a range of process improvement features that are easy for business teams to use, and secure enough for IT teams to approve.
 Business teams can model, modify, and monitor processes in real-time, in response to competitor activity or customer feedback.
 IT teams are relieved of the burden of resolving every change request.

 Low-code automation integrates with the components of the existing tech stack to provide seamless user experiences and resolve data silos.
-Above all, low-code tools provide the flexibility needed to improve and orchestrate any type of process, in any department.
+Above all, no-code tools provide the flexibility needed to improve and orchestrate any type of process, in any department.
 Now and in the future.